-Non-current

-Rentals received in advance 6,690 7,519
+Non-current Rentals received in advance 5,861 6,690

 The rentals received in advance relate to: The Baker IDI Heart and Diabetes Institute's contribution to the ACS2 project which covers a 21-year lease of part of level 4; and to Monash University in respect of space given up in the Burnet Tower in exchange for 13 years rent-free space in the ACS2 project.
+As at 19 February 2020, these liabilities were cancelled as a result of the sale of leasehold buildings.

-14. Derivatives
+15. Derivatives